-Thursday, 27 April 2017
+Thursday 27 April 2017

-Wednesday, 26 April 2017
+Wednesday 26 April 2017

 Released in 1991 by New World Computing, the folks behind the Might & Magic franchise, Planet's Edge: The Point of No Return was certainly a unique game for its time.
 With its non-linear gameplay, free space exploration and an epic RPG storyline, one could even consider it to be the Mass Effect of its day.
-And with the huge number of planets to explore accross the universe, it certainly rivals it in scale.
+And with the huge number of planets to explore across the universe, it certainly rivals it in scale.

-Sunday, 23 April 2017
+Sunday 23 April 2017

 For us adventure gamers, the huge popularity of Myst is something of a catch-22.
-On the one hand we had some amazing games that used the formula to great effect.
+On the one hand, we had some amazing games that used the formula to great effect.
 On the other hand, it also spawned a huge number of quickly produced copycats that flooded the market that did nothing but sully the genre's name.
 Rocket Science's expensive 1996 effort, Obsidian, failed in the marketplace perhaps suffering from the expectation that it could be the latter.
-It is in fact the former and has since gained a following for being a shining example of what storytelling in video games can achieve.
+It is, in fact, the former and has since gained a following for being a shining example of what storytelling in video games can achieve.

-Sunday, 16 April 2017
+Sunday 16 April 2017

 Let's celebrate Easter this year by talking about the world's second most famous egg: Dizzy.
-Not only was he the unofficial mascot of the Commodore 64, he's also the poster child for bedroom coders everywhere.
+Not only was he the unofficial mascot of the Commodore 64, but he's also the poster child for bedroom coders everywhere.
 So that begs the question: after a plethora of sequels and spinoffs why did Dizzy disappear?

-Wednesday, 12 April 2017
+Wednesday 12 April 2017

 Bombuzal, also known as Kablooey or Charlie Blast's Territory was a great little puzzler.
 The bomb-busting blue blob seems to have been forgotten since it's 1988 debut, but if there's one puzzler that tugs the nostalgic heart-strings for me, this is it.